KATU: Sinclair Broadcast Group ownership

-On April 10, 2013, KATU and Fisher Communications' other holdings were acquired by the Sinclair Broadcast Group.
-The Federal Communications Commission granted its approval of the deal on August 7, and the sale was completed the following day.
+On April 10, 2013, KATU and Fisher Communications's other holdings were acquired by the Sinclair Broadcast Group.
+The FCC granted its approval of the deal on August 7, and the sale was completed the following day.

-On May 8, 2017, Sinclair Broadcast Group entered into an agreement to acquire Tribune Media—owner of CW affiliate KRCW-TV (channel 32)—for $3.9 billion, plus the assumption of $2.7 billion in debt held by Tribune, pending regulatory approval by the FCC and the U.S. Department of Justice's Antitrust Division.
-Sinclair would have been required to sell one of KATU or KRCW-TV if the deal were to be approved.
+On May 8, 2017, Sinclair Broadcast Group entered into an agreement to acquire Tribune Media—owner of CW affiliate KRCW-TV (channel 32)—for $3.9 billion, plus the assumption of $2.7 billion in debt held by Tribune.
+Sinclair would have been required to sell one of KUNP or KRCW-TV if the deal were to be approved.
 However, in 2018, the FCC designated the deal for hearing by an administrative law judge; the deal was then terminated by Tribune.

+Local programming

 News operation

 From the station's first day on air, KATU produced local newscasts.
 As an independent, its late-night local news aired at 10 p.m.
 This changed after the station switched to ABC in 1964, but KATU remained mired in third place in local news coverage behind KOIN-TV and KGW-TV, which were said to have a "stranglehold" on Portland viewers.

 One Oregon news event covered by KATU cameras in the station's first decade on air acquired lasting notoriety.
 In November 1970, reporter Paul Linnman, who worked at KATU from 1967 to 1972 before returning to the station in 1984 and retiring from TV news in 2004, traveled to Florence, Oregon, where a sperm whale washed ashore; its carcass was exploded unsuccessfully.
 The station continued to receive requests for footage years after the event and has since commemorated anniversaries of the exploding whale, including a news special in 1995 and a remaster of the original newsfilm in 2020.
+The 4K remaster was conducted by the Oregon Historical Society, which has held the original film in its collection since the 1980s.

 In 1975, Richard Ross left KGW-TV after 19 years to become the news director at channel 2.
 That same year, former Oregon governor Tom McCall joined KATU as commentator; prior to becoming governor, he had also worked at KGW.
 Under Ross, the station produced such efforts as Kidwitness News, a monthly newscast for kids anchored by puppets; the station's documentary unit won a Peabody Award in 1981.
-McCall's commentaries continued appearing despite his battle with cancer leading up to his January 1983 death.
+McCall's commentaries continued appearing despite his battle with cancer leading up to his death in January 1983.